Madan Dulloo

-Madan Murlidhar Dulloo, born 20 September 1949, is a barrister, politician and diplomat from Mauritius.
+Madan Murlidhar Dulloo (born 20 September 1949), is a barrister, politician and diplomat from Mauritius.

 A law graduate from the University of London, member of the Middle Temple, Madan Dulloo was first elected during the 1976 general elections under the banner of the Mauritian Militant Movement.

 Madan Dulloo is one of the longest serving Member of Parliament (29 years).
 Madan Dulloo has been present in constituency No.6 (Grand Baie/Poudre D’Or) since 1976 (34 years); Elected Member of Parliament for constituency No.6 (Grand Baie/Poudre D’Or) at the following General Elections: 1976, 1982, 1983, 1987, 1991, 2000, 2005.

-Madan Dulloo is amongst those very few politicians in Mauritius who most of the times have always been elected (7 times).

-Madan Dulloo is amongst those very few who stood the most times for General Elections (including by-elections) in Mauritius.

 In 2005, Madan Dulloo was at his tenth (10th) elections.
 He has always been a candidate for the General Elections in constituency No.6 Grand-Baie/Poudre D’or since 1976.
-It’s a glorious track record.

 Madan Dulloo has held the following ministerial portfolios throughout his political career: